 You could visit this place every day for a lifetime and still discover something new.

-The cathedral has more medieval stained glass than anywhere else in the country, including the internationally renowned Great East Window, unveiled in 2018 following a decade-long restoration and conservation project.
+The cathedral has the largest in situ collection of medieval stained glass in the country, including the internationally renowned Great East Window, unveiled in 2018 following a decade-long restoration and conservation project.

 Discover nearly 2,000 years of history from the remains of a Roman barracks to 1,000 year old artefacts still used in the cathedral today, housed in state-of the art chambers beneath the cathedral.